-The first records of the Master File Table are critical: record 0 describes $MFT itself, record 2 is $LogFile, record 3 is $Volume.
-If the bytes at the start of $MFT are damaged, NTFS cannot find any of the other files on the volume — including the transaction log it would normally use to recover.
+The first records of $MFT are load-bearing.
+Record 0 is $MFT itself, with a $DATA runlist that says where the rest of the table lives on disk.
+Record 2 is $LogFile.
+Record 3 is $Volume.
+If the bytes at the start of $MFT are damaged, NTFS cannot find any of the other files on the volume, including the transaction log it would normally use to recover from filesystem inconsistencies.

-The mirror solves this circularity. $MFTMirr is a separate file at a different physical location, holding a duplicate of those first records.
-When the driver mounts a volume, it reads record 0 from $MFT; if that fails, it falls back to record 0 from $MFTMirr and uses the duplicate to relocate the rest.
+That is a circular dependency: you need $MFT to find $LogFile, but you need $LogFile to fix $MFT.
+The mirror breaks the cycle. $MFTMirr is a separate file at a different physical location holding a duplicate of those first records.
+When the driver mounts a volume, it reads record 0 from $MFT; if that read fails or the fixup array does not verify, it falls back to record 0 from $MFTMirr and uses the duplicate to relocate the rest.

 Where it lives

-You can locate it from a live system:
+You can find it from a live system:

 fsutil file queryextents C:\$MFTMirr